starkment/starkment_telegram_bot/README.md

 Starkment — “universal payments layer” on Starknet, embedded across every chat/social platform

-A comprehensive Telegram bot built with NestJS that provides USDT wallet functionality on the Starknet blockchain.
-The bot enables users to create wallets, send/receive USDT, check balances, and manage transactions through an intuitive Telegram interface.
+A comprehensive Telegram bot is an ATM-like automated system built with NestJS that enables users to perform financial operations with USDT on the Starknet blockchain.
+It allows wallet creation, USDT transfers, balance checks, and transaction management at any time, and plans to include all the essential functionalities of an ATM

 ## 🏗️ Project Architecture